How To Work With Relationship RESTful API Endpoints In React.js

 With this setup, we use Promise.all to concurrently fetch data from both endpoints.
 If any error occurs during the data fetching process, we catch it and update the error state accordingly.

-Understanding Relationship Data
+Understanding Relationship JSON Objects

 In many applications, data entities have relationships with each other.
 For example, consider a blogging platform where posts are authored by users, and each post can have multiple comments.
 In this scenario: